hpkushal/Emoji-Slots-Builder/docs/developer/DEVELOPER_GUIDE.md

 test('creating and playing a slot machine', async () => {
   render(<App />);

-  // Navigate to create page
+  // Navigate to slot builder
   fireEvent.click(screen.getByText('Create New Slot'));

-  // Fill in slot details
+  // Fill in slot machine details
-  fireEvent.change(screen.getByLabelText('Slot Name:'), {
-    target: { value: 'Test Slot' }
-  });
+  // ...

-  // Save the slot
+  // Save slot machine
   fireEvent.click(screen.getByText('Save Slot Machine'));

-  // Navigate to directory
-  fireEvent.click(screen.getByText('Game Directory'));
+  // Play the slot machine
+  fireEvent.click(screen.getByText('Play Now'));

+  // Verify starting balance
+  expect(screen.getByText('Credits: 1000')).toBeInTheDocument();

+  // Place a bet and spin
+  fireEvent.click(screen.getByText('SPIN'));

-  // Verify slot appears in directory expect(screen.getByText('Test Slot')).toBeInTheDocument();
+  // Verify balance changes
+  // ...
 });
 ```

 ## Performance Considerations

-### Animation Optimization

-The slot machine animations can be performance-intensive.
-Consider these optimizations:

-- Use CSS transitions and animations where possible
+- **Animation Optimization**: Use CSS transitions and transforms for smooth animations
-- Use `requestAnimationFrame` for JavaScript animations
-- Implement virtualization for large lists of symbols or games
-- Use the `React.memo` HOC to prevent unnecessary re-renders
+- **Memoization**: Use React.memo and useMemo to prevent unnecessary re-renders

-### Local Storage Limitations

-Be mindful of localStorage limitations:

-- Storage is limited to about 5MB per domain
-- Use compression techniques for large datasets
-- Implement cleanup mechanisms to remove old or unused data
+- **Lazy Loading**: Implement lazy loading for components that aren't immediately needed
+- **Asset Optimization**: Minimize CSS and JavaScript files for production builds

 ## Troubleshooting

 ### Common Issues

-1. **Animations not working smoothly**
+1. **Slot machine not spinning**
-   - Check for unnecessary re-renders
-   - Use Chrome DevTools Performance tab to identify bottlenecks
-   - Consider reducing animation complexity

-2. **localStorage errors**
-   - Check if localStorage is available (may be disabled in private browsing)
+   - Check if `isSpinning` state is stuck
-   - Handle storage quota exceeded errors
-   - Implement fallback mechanisms

-3. **Symbol rendering issues**
-   - Ensure emoji compatibility across browsers
-   - Consider using SVG icons as a fallback

-### Debugging Tips

-- Use React DevTools to inspect component state and props
-- Add console logging for complex calculations
-- Use Chrome DevTools to debug animations and performance issues
+   - Verify that animation timeouts are clearing properly

+2. **Wins not calculating correctly**
+   - Debug the `calculateWinningLines` function
+   - Check that symbol IDs match between configuration and result

+3. **RTP not working as expected**
+   - Verify the implementation in `generateSpin` and `generateReelPositions`
+   - Test with different RTP values to ensure it affects win frequency

+4. **Game win condition not triggering**
+   - Check the `useEffect` dependency array for the win condition
+   - Verify that `credits` state is updating correctly

+For more complex issues, use browser developer tools to debug state changes and component rendering.